The Aegean Sea / Αιγαίο Πέλαγος

 — The Revelation of Saint John the Divine, Chapter 1

 This first map shows Patmos between the red markers, just south of Samos and not too far from the Turkish coast.
-The other maps from the Perry Castañeda Library Map Collection, University of Texas. cover smaller areas in more detail.
+The other maps from the Perry Castañeda Library Map Collection at the University of Texas cover smaller areas in more detail.

 A number of early Christian basilicas were built on Patmos, including a large one built about 300-350 in honor of Saint John of Patmos.